kushalkolar/MESmerize/source/user_guides/viewer/modules/cnmfe.rst

 **Parameters**

-Please see the CaImAn demo notebook mentioned above to understand the parameters.

 **Ain**: Seed spatial components from another CNMFE item by entering its UUID here.

+Please see the CaImAn demo notebook mentioned above to understand the rest of the parameters.
+The Caiman docs also provide descriptions of the parameters: https://caiman.readthedocs.io/

+You can also enter parameters for CNMF and component evaluation as keyword arguments (kwargs) in the the respective text boxes if you select "Use CNMF kwrags" or "Use evaluation params".
+This is useful if you want to enter parameters that cannot be entered in the GUI for example.

 .. _module_CNMFE_Usage: